-Scope and Content: This collection contains approximately 200 English street ballads, printed on portions of broadside sheets, dating from around 1850-1870.
+Scope and Content: This collection contains approximately 200 English street ballads, printed on portions of broadside sheets, the bulk of which date from around 1850-1870.
 Some sheets contain two ballads printed side by side or at top and bottom.
 The author and printer information are included when available, however most of these ballads do not include authors' names.
 Please note that a handful of the ballads listed below are related to crime.

 Statement of Arrangement: Materials are arranged in alphabetical order by title.